CSc-71010-CSCI-77100-Fall-2022/Building-an-AST-Eclipse-Plugin/README.md

 1. In the newly opened instance of Eclipse, use the "Project Explorer" frame, browse to a user-defined method.
 In this same frame, right-click on a method and select the Source -> Traverse AST option.

+## Credits

+This assignment is based on an assignment by Jason Sawin and Atanas Rountev.

 [eclipse]: https://www.eclipse.org/downloads/packages/release/2022-09/r/eclipse-ide-rcp-and-rap-developers
 [installer]: https://www.eclipse.org/downloads/